danielzmbp/remag/README.md

 - PyTorch (≥1.11.0)
 - scikit-learn (≥1.0.0)
 - XGBoost (≥1.6.0) - for 4CAC classifier
-- HDBSCAN (≥0.8.28) - for density-based clustering option
-- leidenalg (≥0.9.0) - for graph-based clustering (default)
+- leidenalg (≥0.9.0) - for graph-based clustering
 - igraph (≥0.10.0) - for graph construction in Leiden clustering
 - pandas (≥1.3.0)
 - numpy (≥1.21.0)